 SEC.
-16. The Secretary shall report to the Congress and the President Report to not later than June 30 of the year following the date of enactment of Congress and this Act and each year thereafter on all activities relating to fire pre- President vention and control, and all measures taken to implement and carry 15 USC 2215. out this Act during the preceding calendar year.
-Such report shall include, but need not be limited to----
+16. The Secretary shall report to the Congress and the President Report to not later than June 30 of the year following the date of enactment of Congress and this Act and each year thereafter on all activities relating to fire pre- President. vention and control, and all measures taken to implement and carry out this Act during the preceding calendar year.
+Such report shall an explanation of the curriculum of study; a description of the standards of admission and performance;